 Hagen’s discography as composer, conductor, and collaborative pianist includes over fifty albums on the Albany, Bridge, CRI, MSR, Naxos, New World, Sony, and other labels.

-Born and raised in Wisconsin, Hagen attended the Wisconsin Conservatory of Music and the University of Wisconsin-Madison, where he studied with Homer Lambrecht and Les Thimmig; he received his Bachelor of Music degree from the Curtis Institute of Music and his Master of Music degree from the Juilliard School, where he studied with Ned Rorem, David Diamond, Joseph Schwantner, and Bernard Rands.
+Born and raised in Wisconsin, Hagen attended the Wisconsin Conservatory of Music and the University of Wisconsin-Madison, where he studied composition with Homer Lambrecht and Les Thimmig and conducting with Catherine Comet; he received his Bachelor of Music degree from the Curtis Institute of Music and his Master of Music degree from the Juilliard School, where he studied with Ned Rorem, David Diamond, Joseph Schwantner, and Bernard Rands.
 He worked with Leon Kirchner at Tanglewood, and with Lukas Foss and Leonard Bernstein privately.

 His music is published by Peermusic Classical, and he is represented by Encompass Arts.
 He is married to composer-singer, and visual artist Gilda Lyons and has two sons, Atticus and Seamus.